bparanj/crystal/programming/iac/docs/deployer/puma.md

 The Ansible task you've shown is for managing a `systemd` service named "puma."
 This task doesn't directly control the port on which Puma (or any application) runs.
 Instead, it tells `systemd` to start, restart, or manage the Puma service according to the service unit file definition (`puma.service`).

-For the Puma service to run a Rails app on port 3000, the service unit file (`/etc/systemd/system/puma.service` or a similar location) must be configured correctly to start Puma with the desired options, including the working directory of the Rails app and the port.
+For the Puma service to run a Rails app on port 3000, the service unit file (`/etc/systemd/system/puma.service` or a similar location) must be configured correctly to start Puma with the desired options,  the working directory of the Rails app and the port.
 Here's a simplified example of what the `[Service]` section of a `puma.service` file might look like for running a Rails app on port 3000:

 ```ini
 [Service]